golanlevin/60-412/syllabus/readme.md

 ### Additional Expenses

-* I feel you should have a paid account for an LLM-based generative AI system, such as [Anthropic Claude.ai Pro (Claude Code](https://www.anthropic.com/pricing) (USD20/month).
+* I feel strongly that you should have a paid account for an LLM-based generative AI coding assistant, such as [Anthropic Claude.ai Pro (Claude Code](https://www.anthropic.com/pricing) ($20/month).

 ### Communication Tools